9 ways Bird Box is like A Quiet Place

-Nothing like the holidays for snuggling under a blanket and watching a movie or interactive episode of your favorite bleak, tech-obsessed TV show.
+Nothing like the holidays for snuggling under a blanket and watching an interactive episode of your favorite bleak, tech-obsessed TV show.
 It's almost as if Netflix knows we have more time to spend in front of the screen the last week of the year.
 That's probably why it released Bird Box on Dec.
 21.

 Sandra Bullock stars in this postapocalyptic thriller directed by Academy Award-winning Danish filmmaker Susanne Bier (In a Better World) and based on the novel of the same name by Josh Malerman.
-More than 45 million Netflix accounts streamed Bird Box over its first seven days of release.
+More than 45 million Netflix accounts streamed Bird Box over the first seven days after its release.
 That's the best first week for a Netflix film, according to a tweet by the service.

 I was one of the millions who watched.
 Unlike some film critics, I don't think Bird Box was written by an algorithm.
 Mainly because it looks like another 2018 postapocalyptic thriller with horror notes: A Quiet Place.
 And nobody accused the star, co-writer and director of that film, John Krasinski, of having crafted his movie formulaically to reach the maximum audience.

 I'm not saying Bird Box copies A Quiet Place.
-It's just that, by some bizarre moviemaking magic, and as others have noticed, they share a number of similarities.
-Here they are.
-(Yes, there are spoilers ahead.)
+It's just that, as others have noticed as well, they share a number of similarities.
+Here are the main ones.
+Yes, there are spoilers ahead.

 - You could say A Quiet Place is like Bird Box, but with people who can't talk or make noise.
 And Bird Box is like A Quiet Place, but with people who can't look at certain things.
 The premise for both is pretty much the same: Random creatures attack Earth, causing humans to die off and almost become extinct.
 The only way to avoid said creatures in A Quiet Place is to stay quiet and unheard by them.
 The only way to avoid them in Bird Box is to not look at them.